DevrexLabs/devrexlabs.github.io/intro/index.md

 * can only be accessed through the engine

 ### The Client
-* interacts with the Engine by passing query and command objects
 * has no direct reference to the model
+* interacts directly with the Engine either in-process or remote
+* or indirectly via a proxy with the same interface as the model
+* passes query and command objects to the engine

 ### The Engine
 The Engine encapsulates an instance of the model and is responsible for atomicity, consistency, isolation and durability.